 This all means that our Titanium Series Aqua Compressors will happily tick away at 1,000ft or 300m underwater and you still get the slim case profile, characteristic double crowns and internal rotating elapsed time bezel of the original watches.

 Another update on the original: modern seals (two of them inside the crown tube alone) and engineering are good enough on the Aqua Compressor that, should you forget to screw your winding crown down and swim, everything will still be watertight down to 100m/330ft.
 The practical depth for even serious SCUBA divers is 130ft - just short of 40m - so you’ve got plenty of margin to play with.
 Still always worth checking you’ve screwed the crown down before you dive, mind.

 We made our first Aqua Compressors, launched back in 2017, from 316L stainless steel.
-The design is similar but now we cut the 41.5mm cases from Grade II titanium.
+The design is similar but now we cut the 41mm cases from marine grade titanium.
 This is lighter - some 40% than stainless - but it’s exceptionally tough and corrosion-resistant.
 In fact, so much so that the metal is used to make key parts for desalination plants.
 The finish is a mix of a radiating, sunburst brushing on the top surfaces with polished sides and back.